-Emulsion is a type of water based paint that is usually used to paint interior walls and ceilings.
+The emulsion is a type of water-based paint that is usually used to paint interior walls and ceilings.

-Hence it is ideally a good to choice for your interiors.
+Hence it is ideally good to choose for your interiors.

 However, when choosing between an emulsion vs paint, you should note that the emulsion is an expensive option to choose, while a distemper paint can be used as a cheaper option.